A Characterization of Circle Graphs in Terms of Multimatroid Representations: Characterizations of circle graphs and planar matroids in terms of multimatroids

 We remark that, unfortunately, the standard way to denote a multimatroid minor (i.e., $Z|X$) as introduced in \cite{B2} clashes with the usual way to denote matroid restriction.
 To avoid confusion, we denote in this paper the restriction of a matroid $M$ to a subset $X$ of its ground set by $M[X]$ (which is compatible with the notation of multimatroid restriction $Z[X]$).

 Semi-multimatroids $Z$ and $Z'$ are called \emph{isomorphic} if there is a one-to-one correspondence between $U(Z)$ and $U(Z')$ respecting $\Omega$ and $\mathcal{C}$.

 For a semi-multimatroid $Z$ and matroid $M$ with ground set $U(Z)$, we say that $Z$ is \emph{sheltered} by $M$ if $Z[T]=M[T]$ for all $T \in \mathcal{T}(\Omega(Z))$.
 We say that a matrix $A$ \emph{represents} (or, is a \emph{representation} of) a semi-multimatroid $Z$ if $A$ represents a matroid $M$ that shelters $Z$ \cite{BT1}.
 We say that a semi-multimatroid $Z$ is \emph{representable} over some field $\mathbb{F}$ if there is a matrix $A$ over $\mathbb{F}$ that represents $Z$.
 If $Z$ is representable over $\mathbb{F}$, then so is every minor of $Z$.
 A semi-multimatroid is called \emph{regular} if it is representable over all fields.
 We say that $A$ is a \emph{strict} representation of $Z$ if $A$ has at most $|\Omega(Z)|$ rows.
-This terminology is consistent with our earlier paper \cite{BT1}, where it is said that $M$ is a strict sheltering matroid if $r(M) \leq |\Omega(Z)|$.
+This terminology is consistent with \cite{BT1}, where it is said that $M$ is a strict sheltering matroid if $r(M) \leq |\Omega(Z)|$.
+We note that this terminology is also consistent with the notion of strict for sheltering matroids of $\mathcal{Z}_{2}(G)$ or $\mathcal{Z}_{3}(G)$ as defined in Section~\ref{sec:reps}, since both $\mathcal{Z}_{2}(G)$ and $\mathcal{Z}_{3}(G)$ have bases that are transversals and so $r(M) < |\Omega(Z)|$ is impossible for sheltering matroids $M$ of $Z$ when $Z$ is equal to $\mathcal{Z}_{2}(G)$ or $\mathcal{Z}_{3}(G)$.

 \begin{definition} A semi-multimatroid $Z$ is called a \emph{multimatroid} if every minor of $Z$ of order $1$ has at most one circuit.
+A multimatroid is called \emph{tight} if every minor of $Z$ of order $1$ has exactly one circuit. \end{definition} For instance, suppose $Z$ is a semi-multimatroid of order 1, i.e., $Z$ contains a single skew class.
+Thus $Z$ is of the form $(\omega,\{\omega\},\mathcal{C})$ where $\mathcal{C}$ is a set of singletons.
+Then by Definition~\ref{def:multimatroid}, $Z$ is a multimatroid if and only if $|\mathcal{C}| \leq 1$, and $Z$ is a tight multimatroid if and only if $|\mathcal{C}| = 1$.

-A multimatroid is called \emph{tight} if every minor of $Z$ of order $1$ has exactly one circuit. \end{definition} We remark that we use here the slightly more liberal notion of tightness from \cite{RB1}, while the notion of tightness from \cite{B1} additionally requires that no element of $\Omega(Z)$ is a singleton.
+We remark that we use here the slightly more liberal notion of tightness from \cite{RB1}, while the notion of tightness from \cite{B1} additionally requires that no element of $\Omega(Z)$ is a singleton.

 By definition, both multimatroids and tight multimatroids are closed under taking minors.
 Also, if $Z$ is a multimatroid and $X \subseteq U(Z)$, then so is $Z[X]$.
 However, tight multimatroids are in general not closed under taking restrictions.